Prioritizing Needs and Household Investments

 Date Written: October 9, 2020

-Keywords: Household Finance; Limited Participation in Risky Equity; Condition for Mean-Variance Optimization; Fixed-Income Mutual Fund; Fund Flows
+Keywords: Household Finance; Limited Participation; Condition for Mean-Variance Optimization; Fixed-Income Mutual Fund; Fund Flows

 Suggested Citation: Suggested Citation